-It’s not a new concept - we’ve had PlayStation Now for years, and Nvidia’s GeForce Now provides a similar experience to what Google wants to achieve – but with the grunt of the big G behind such a project, Stadia has the makings of something particularly impressive.
+It’s not a new concept - we’ve had PlayStation Now for years and Nvidia’s GeForce Now provides a similar experience to what Google is trying to achieve – but with the grunt of the big G behind such a project, Stadia has the makings of something particularly impressive.

-Here’s what you need to know about Google Stadia, from its release date to controller details, tech specs and key features of the streaming service - including how much it'll cost you.
+Here’s what you need to know about Google Stadia, from its games lineup to controller details, tech specs and key features of the streaming service - including how much it costs.

 What is Google Stadia?